 Kendal Castle, Kendal

 Once the home of Henry VIII’s sixth wife, Catherine Parr, this 12th-century castle stands in ruins today.
 But it’s well worth a visit for those with an interest in royal history, and you can also enjoy some very pretty views over the rooftops of Kendal.
 Follow a walk around the ruins with a trip to Kendal Museum where you can learn about the fascinating history of Kendal Castle.
 It’s here that you can also see models of the castle and other interesting medieval items on display.

-Good to know: The castle is in easy walking distance of the centre of Kendal with its great choice of pubs, shops and places to eat.
+Good to know: The castle is within easy walking distance of the centre of Kendal with its great choice of pubs, shops and places to eat.
 If you coincide a trip to Kendal with bonfire night, then you can see a firework display at the castle.

 Opening times and prices: The castle is accessible at all times and there is no entry fee.